IzaanQaiser/thinkback-ai/backend/INSTAGRAM_POSTS_IMPLEMENTATION.md

 # Instagram Posts Implementation

 ## Overview
-Successfully implemented the complete Instagram posts saving pipeline for Thinkback.ai, following the same pattern as YouTube videos and shorts.
+Successfully implemented the complete Instagram posts saving pipeline for Thinkback, following the same pattern as YouTube videos and shorts.

 ## Components Implemented